department-of-veterans-affairs/vets-website/docs/HowtoCreateCollectionsOrRelatedLinksInMetalsmith.md

 Our current publishing system, Metalsmith, provides a way to group related content using what it calls _collections_.
 Using collections requires the `metalsmith-collections` plugin ([documentation](https://github.com/segmentio/metalsmith-collections)).

-Content grouped within a collection is displayed in the sidebar navigation.
-Viewing `content/components/navigation-sidebar.html` may clarify some of what's in this document.
+Content grouped within a collection is displayed in the sidebar navigation, and the next/previous links.
+Next and previous links are set based on the sorting order (`sortBy` property of the collection; see below)

+Viewing `content/components/navigation-sidebar.html` and `content/components/navigation-next-previous.html` _may_ clarify some of what's in this document.

 ## Add a new collection